PNW-CS-Club/gkstudyhall/README.md

 # gkstudyhall
-Gatekeeper Study Hall Edition
+**Gatekeeper Study Hall Edition**

-Recreating the simplified version of Gatekeeper found on https://gatekeeperonline.net/play
+A Unity game development project recreating the simplified version of Gatekeeper found on https://www.gatekeeperonline.net/play

-4 player board game
+For more information on how to play the game, see the **[game rules](GameRules.md)**

-- Project Details:
+Project Details: <br>
 - Unity Version: 2022.3.19f1
-- 2D Top-Down
+- 2D Top-Down Perspective
+- Built-In Shader Pipeline
+- For 2-4 players
+- Local or Online Sessions

 # How to Contribute